-Highland Hills Neighborhood Priority Priority from Previous Plan Aligns with Sub- Area Plan Recommendation Shared with other Brooks Area Neighborhoods Trails and Connectivity Х X Connect Highland Hills to other destinations such as the Brooks campus, the Missions, and Salado Creek through a trail network that utilizes conservation easements, natural creek and greenways, and a more complete sidewalk network.
-Neighborhood Safety Х Increase safety throughout the area through increased lighting and exploring establishment of a police substation to meet the needs of the growing population.
-Community Reinvestment Х X Reinvest in underutilized and vacant parcels such as homes in disrepair or empty commercial lots to bring investment into the community and improve the appearance.
-Home Rehabilitation Х Х x Rehabilitate deteriorated houses and other buildings.
+Priority Priority from Previous Neighborhood Plan Aligns with Sub- Area Plan Recommendation Shared with other Brooks Area Neighborhoods

+Trails and Connectivity Х Х

+Connect Highland Hills to other destinations

+such as Brooks, the Missions, and Salado

+Creek through a trail network that utilizes

+conservation easements, natural creek and

+greenways, and a more complete sidewalk network.
+Neighborhood Safety Increase safety throughout the area through increased lighting and exploring establishment of a police substation to meet the needs of the growing population. Х Community Reinvestment Reinvest in underutilized and vacant parcels such as homes in disrepair or empty commercial lots to bring investment into the community and improve the appearance.
+X Х Home Rehabilitation Rehabilitate deteriorated houses and other buildings.
 Expand and leverage programs through various sources including non-profits and city programs to assist homeowners and business owners.
 Continue consistent code enforcement.
-Sidewalk and Curb Reconstruction Х Х х Sidewalk and curb construction are needed to help alleviate flooding concerns and create a safer and more comfortable walking environment for all users.
+X Х Х Sidewalk and Curb Reconstruction Sidewalk and curb construction are needed to help alleviate flooding concerns and create a safer and more comfortable walking environment for all users.
 Areas near schools, parks, libraries, community facilities, and churches should be prioritized.
-Low Impact Development X Х Improve street drainage, water quality, and street appeal by installing low impact development (LID) improvements on neighborhood streets (no curbs).
-Tree Canopy X х Neighborhood groups should work with City and nonprofit partners to develop a tree plan for the area that conducts a tree inventory, and identifies achievable strategies to improve the health of existing trees, expand the tree canopy, and improve the urban forest.
+X X X Low Impact Development Improve street drainage, water quality, and street appeal by installing low impact development (LID) improvements on neighborhood streets (no curbs). Х Х Tree Canopy Neighborhood groups should work with City and nonprofit partners to develop a tree plan for the area that conducts a tree inventory, and identifies achievable strategies to improve the health of existing trees, expand the tree canopy, and improve the urban forest.
 Focus on planting trees in areas where inventory findings suggest they are most needed.
+X X

+Infill Housing

-Infill Housing When homes cannot or are desired to not be rehabilitated, infill housing development should occur with neighborhood character and quality in mind.
-Zoning and other tools should be considered to aid in creating housing that fits in with the context of the neighborhood.
+When homes cannot or are desired to not be

+rehabilitated, infill housing development

+should occur with neighborhood character

+and quality in mind.
+Zoning and other tools

+should be considered to aid in creating

+housing that fits in with the context of the

+neighborhood.